 - The full rebates are available if you install a “whole-home” system—that is, it’s meant to handle all of your heating and cooling.
 Partial rebates are available for partial-home systems.

 - Qualified ground-source heat pumps can earn a $15,000 rebate (or $25,000 for some low-income households).

-- Check out the EnergySage Marketplace to receive quotes from local installers and save money by pairing your air source heat pumps with solar—which you can also shop for in our Solar Marketplace.
+- Check out the EnergySage Heat Pump Marketplace to receive heat pump quotes from qualified local installers.
+Want to maximize your savings?
+Pair your air source heat pumps with solar—which you can also shop for in our Solar Marketplace.